 ‘Securities.
 Transfer orders’ shall include fees and commissions generated by the reception, transmission and execution on behalf of customers of orders to buy or sell securities;

 ‘Securities.
-Other’ shall include fees and commissions generated by the institution providing other services related with securities not originated or issued by the institution;
+Other fee and commission income in relation to securities’ shall include fees and commissions generated by the institution providing other services related with securities not originated or issued by the institution;

 ‘Clearing and settlement’ shall include fee and commission income (expenses) generated by (charged to) the institution where participating in counterparty, clearing and settlement facilities;

-‘Asset management’, ‘Custody’, ‘Central administrative services for collective investment undertakings’, ‘Fiduciary transactions’, ‘Payment services’ shall include fee and commission income (expenses) generated by (charged to) the institution where providing these services;
+‘Asset management’, ‘Custody’, ‘Central administrative services for collective investment undertakings’, ‘Fiduciary transactions’ shall include fee and commission income (expenses) generated by (charged to) the institution where providing these services;

 ‘Structured finance’ shall include fees and commissions received for the involvement in the origination or issuance of financial instruments other than securities originated or issued by the institution;

-fees from ‘Loan servicing activities’ shall include, on the income side, the fee and commission income generated by the institution providing loan servicing services and on the expense side, the fee and commission expense charged to the institution by loan service providers;
+Fees from ‘Loan servicing activities’ shall include, on the income side, the fee and commission income generated by the institution providing loan servicing services and on the expense side, the fee and commission expense charged to the institution by loan service providers;

 ‘Loan commitments given’ and ‘Financial guarantees given’ shall include the amount, recognized as income during the period, of the amortization of the fees and commission for these activities initially recognised as ‘other liabilities’;